• Skip to main content

 Image via Pixabay

-Did you know that Florida is the only place in the world where crocodiles and alligators live together?
-It's true!
+Did you know that Florida is the only place in the world where crocodil live together?
+It's true! es and alligators

 The Florida Everglades represents one of the most unique and sensitive ecosystems in the world.
 One reason for this is because of the unique mix of salt and fresh water as well as the silts this mix causes in the Everglades.
 As a result, both opportunistic gators and dangerous man-eating crocodiles spend their days lounging here.
 You won't find that in Minnesota!